UNITED STATES

 Research and Development

 Research and development costs are expensed when incurred.
 Research and development costs include all costs incurred related to the research, development and testing.
-For the nine months ended September 30, 2022 and 2021, Vystar’s research and development costs were not significant.
+For the three and nine months ended September 30, 2024 and 2023, Vystar’s research and development costs were not significant.

 Advertising Costs